shivan-s/shivan.xyz/content/posts/new-look/index.md

 Here is the look so far:
 ![New look of blog](./new.png)

 Hopefully, this will encourage me to write.
+This blog will act my private yet public musuem.
+It won't get many readers, but for anyone who discovers it, hopefully to them, it's a gold mine.
+So, I've withheld on analytics and tracking.

 [Feel free to let me know what you think](mailto:me@shivan.xyz).
 Anyway, thanks for reading.